It’s become increasingly difficult for financial institutions to create and retain their customers.

 - Automatic payment, online bill pay, and web-based channel usage

-So here are five ways to gain more members during and after the COVID-19 pandemic:
+So here are five ways to gain and retain more members during and after the COVID-19 pandemic.

-In your email newsletter, consider discussing industry trends, best practices for banking safety, or new features.
+In your email newsletter, consider discussing industry trends, best practices for banking safety, or new features that you offer.
 Additionally, link to your social media profiles and send out quarterly customer satisfaction surveys.

 You can segment your email recipient list based on the specific services your members are receiving.
 This approach allows you to create much more targeted content, resulting in higher conversion rates.

 Customer surveys can significantly influence your bottom line by collecting valuable insights about customer behavior.
-By requesting customer feedback through customer satisfaction surveys, banks can:
+By requesting customer feedback through satisfaction surveys, banks can:

 - Analyze customer behavior and user experience

-- Achieve an accurate understanding of overall customer experience
+- Achieve an accurate understanding of their overall customer experience

 - Identify and resolve urgent issues and weaknesses in the customer journey